Entally: Geography

 Entally is spread over parts of Ward Nos.
 54, 55 and 56 of Kolkata Municipal Corporation, partly under Entally police station and partly under Beniapukur police station.
 It is bounded by Sealdah and Beliaghata in the north, Tangra in the east, Beniapukur in the south and Taltala in the west.

 Police district

 Entally police station is part of the Eastern Suburban division of Kolkata Police.

 Ultadanga Women police station covers all police districts under the jurisdiction of the Eastern Suburban division i.e Beliaghata, Entally, Maniktala, Narkeldanga, Ultadanga, Tangra and Phoolbagan.

 Economics

 Entally market is one of the old markets in Kolkata under Kolkata Municipal Corporation (KMC).
-Shops sell ready-made garments, vegetables, groceries, textiles, margarine, fish and fruits.
+Shops sell ready-made garments, vegetables, groceries, textiles, margarine, flowers, stationeries, fish and fruits.
 This market was once famously known for its dairy product shops that provided high quality dairy items such as paneer, ghee, yogurt, condensed milk, cheese and butter.